For Immediate Release

 - Energy Alabama

 Pastor Timothy Williams leads the Shiloh Community Center in Coffee County, Alabama, where he works to bridge educational gaps and strengthen environmental protections in rural communities.
-He has organized local responses to flooding and infrastructure failures tied to mismanaged pipeline projects and recently partnered with Dr. Robert Bullard to advance environmental justice in Elba, Alabama.
+He has organized local responses to flooding and infrastructure failures linked to pipeline mismanagement and has recently partnered with Dr. Robert Bullard to advance environmental justice efforts in Elba, Alabama.